 What evidence can you share that demonstrates the impact of the engagement?

-Symmetri did a phenomenal job with our online presence.
-Our website traffic increased because of the exposure that the brand was getting through PPC in particular through Pinterest and Facebook, as well as Instagram.
+Our website traffic increased because of the exposure that the brand was getting through PPC in particular through Pinterest and Facebook as well as Instagram.
 The bounce rate was very high, so it was almost empty traffic because maybe people clicked and realized it maybe wasn’t quite what they were looking for.
 However, the goal was certainly achieved.
 The quantity was there but not quite the quality just yet.
 It really hasn’t been that much time at all from a social media PPC perspective because there is still testing and trying to find the ideal audiences using the platform’s algorithms to find the best people to target.
+The next six months will be the telltale now that we have the measuring tools in place and a much better idea of who to target.
+Symmetri is going to lead that for us most likely.

 As for the website, internally our retail designers that are in-house had been the most frustrated of everyone with the previous site in terms of searchability and the UX of the site.
 The new site has been up for a month now and we have heard great feedback from our internal team about that.
 A lot of the problems and issues from the previous site were fixed.
 We and Symmetri made a point to really involve all these stakeholders early on in the process of building the website so there would be no surprises later on.

-In terms of the repositioning, we are still in the infancy stages of it because we launched the new brand in July and the gestation period can be a while.
-We have very much enjoyed the process of repositioning ourselves with Symmetri.
+In terms of the repositioning, we are still in the infancy stages of it because we launched the new brand in July and the gestation period can be a while with a relationship turning into a sale.
+But we have very much enjoyed the process of repositioning ourselves with Symmetri.
 They gave us a lot of options in terms of new logos, messages, and colors, and it was a great process.
 What we came up with feels like an effective re-positioning thus far.

 How did Symmetri Marketing perform from a project management standpoint?